Battery Studios

 Battery Studios is an independent recording studio complex in Willesden in northwest London originally established in 1980 when Zomba Group acquired Morgan Studios 3 and 4.
-The studios were later purchased by Flood (producer) and Alan Moulder and operated as Assault & Battery Studios.
+The studios were later purchased by Flood and Alan Moulder and operated as Assault & Battery Studios.
 The studios have since assumed their original name and, since 2021 have been managed via a joint partnership between Miloco Studios, Flood and Moulder.

+As of 2026, the studio is facing potential demolition by the city into a housing development, the owner launched a petition to try to save the legendary studio.